Lorantine/derogam/README.md

 For example, a medium/long ranged gun and turret with mildly inaccurate partially piercing projectiles (Railguns), a torpedo that launches, stops, then accelerates (Accelerator Torpedo), and a big slow turning turret that does only ion, disruption and slowing damage (Pestilence).
 Some bigger military ships even get small integrated bonus stats (from their "vein" technology: the orange tubes on larger warships), like a little energy generation, shield regeneration, hull repair and battery.
 Their ships also have high heat dissipation and built-in heat.

-# Who/what the Nekis are
+# Who/what the Nekris are

 Similar to humanoid tigers (cat-like people, not nekos, kys).
 Throughout the story you'll basically learn that they're travelling searching for new systems, for who knows what reason.
 I won't spoil much else besides that they'll be an enemy in the story...
 But who knows if they may become friendly?